zlsheepcity/init/en/feedbacks.md

 # Lesson 10 Feedback

-I had completed my first written task before that lesson. [a] I got ~30 errors in ~100 rows. [b]
+I had completed my first written task before lesson. [a] I got ~30 errors in ~100 rows. [b]
-I had translated a known story. [c]
+I translated a known story. [c]
 Translation was easier than free writing. [d]
-Grammar rules betray me while I take care about meaning. [e,f] I still have a lot of work to do. [g]
+Grammar rules betray me while I am taking care about meaning. [e,f] I still have a lot of work to do. [g]

 My teacher is the greatest bonus. [h]